stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 For example for 100 module instances of `simulate` that each generates some data in under a minute, one can specify `time_per_instance: 1m` and `instance_per_job: 200`.
 Then a single job containing 200 simulations will be submitted to the host with a total of 200 minutes computation time reserved.

 Typically, `DSC` and `default` section for host configuration do not have to be changed for different projects.
 Users can carefully configure them once, and reuse for various projects.
-For Stephens Lab users for example, one can take the example from above and replace `gaow` with their UChicago cnetID.
+For Stephens Lab users for example, one can take the example from above and replace `kaiqianz` with their UChicago cnetID.

+In our example, under the same folder ("/dsc/vignettes/one_sample_location"), we open a text editor to write the yml file called `midway.yml` as described above and save it.

 **Please never use this template without configuring the required resources, particularly `time_per_instance` and `instance_per_job`.
 They should be tailored for your project.
 In proper configuration of these settings will lead to running many small jobs (too low on `instance_per_job`) and waste of resource (too high on `time_per_instance`)**